etcd-io/etcd/Documentation/rfc/v3api.md

     - more efficient/ low cost keep alive
     - a logical group of TTL keys

-5. Replace CAS/CAD with multi-object Tnx
+5. Replace CAS/CAD with multi-object Txn
     - MUCH MORE powerful and flexible

 6. Support efficient watching with multiple ranges

 7. RPC API supports the completed set of APIs.
     - more efficient than JSON/HTTP
-    - additional tnx/lease support
+    - additional txn/lease support

 8. HTTP API supports a subset of APIs.
     - easy for people to try out etcd